Beyond Zero Emissions (BZE) is a think tank focussed on climate change solutions.

 - Energy Sector: Other Reports

 The documents are all free to download, bar one.
-The plans are available.
-The technology is ready.
-We need politicians to recognise the urgency of the problem and begin effective urgent action.
+The plans are ready and the technology is ready.
+We need politicians to recognize the urgency of the problem and begin effective urgent action.

 Energy Sector – Key Publications